-On January 15 he wrote there was another bad snow storm, and "so cold that a man can scarce get out without freezing."
+On January 15 he described another bad snow storm, and “so cold that a man can scarce get out without freezing.”
 On February 10, the second day of a storm, he wrote, “The storm continues.
 Such a storm, I believe, never was known in New England.
 Two of our men nearly perished going after provisions.”

 At the end of January, Haskell’s company was ordered to join Capt.
 Matthew Smith.
 They were not happy about it.
 Haskell wrote on January 30: